 Employers and workplace supervisors need to be aware of what constitutes protected activity and retaliation as well as how the complaint process in their state works.
 Often, retaliation can be an inadvertent response that can be readily defended if the employer had followed steps and procedures that documented the cause for their actions, or established up-front policies that could be safeguards in avoiding actions that, even when justifiable and well-meaning, were executed poorly, creating an environment where the company could be liable for a retaliation claim.

 Protecting Yourself And Your Business

 If you find yourself as a workplace supervisor or as a business owner in a situation involving a retaliation claim, you need to contact an employment attorney that can assist you with defending your business against the claim or mitigating its impact.
 Of course, the best defense against a retaliation claim is to understand the conditions that foster such proceedings and avoiding them.

 Retaliation claims are often a component of workers challenging termination.
 UpCounsel offers a free guide, ‘ How Companies Can Protect Themselves When Terminating an Employee,’ that offers policies and procedures that will reduce this risk.
 Many of these issues can also be avoided by creating an employee handbook that covers all the bases.

 If you have questions about protected activities and retaliation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.